noipeK/atuyka/CONTRIBUTING.md

 ## Style-guide

-Formatting is done by black and is checked by flake8.
-The project loosely follows [pep8](https://www.python.org/dev/peps/pep-0008/), but anything that is not covered by black or flake8 is up to the developer.
+Formatting is done by [black](https://github.com/psf/black) and is checked by [ruff](https://github.com/charliermarsh/ruff).
+The project loosely follows [pep8](https://www.python.org/dev/peps/pep-0008/), but anything that is not covered by black or ruff is up to the developer.

 Refer to [pyright's type-completness guidelines](https://github.com/microsoft/pyright/blob/main/docs/typed-libraries.md) and [standard typing library's type-completness guidelines](https://github.com/python/typing/blob/master/docs/libraries.md) to see how to properly type your code.